Abdallah-Abdelkhalek/pokemon-browser/README.md

 A React-based Pokédex application that allows users to explore and discover Pokémon.
 The app fetches data from the [PokeAPI](https://pokeapi.co/) and provides a user-friendly interface to view Pokémon details.

+## Live Preview

+You can view a live preview of the Pokédex App [here](https://pokedex-abdallah.netlify.app/).

 ## Features

 - **Infinite Scroll**: Load more Pokémon with a seamless infinite scroll experience